 So, the above steps still work for the page exactly as blog posts.
 But if comments are not working on your page, don’t worry, that’s good for you.

-I spend lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
-If you enjoyed it, share it, and spread the word, I’ll appreciate that.
+I spent lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
+If you enjoyed it, share it with friends, and spread the word on social media, I’d appreciate that.